Skip to content

 1 yr + 2 yr renewals

 The NLV is ideal for Mexicans with passive income from investments, rental properties, or retirement savings.
-You cannot work in Spain on this visa, but Valencia's low cost of living means your savings stretch further than in CDMX, Monterrey, or Guadalajara.
+You cannot work in Spain on this visa, but Valencia's cost of living means your savings stretch further than in CDMX, Monterrey, or Guadalajara.

 Best for: Retirees, investors, and those living on passive income or savings.